nfriend/website-3.0/_drafts/2018-05-04-nathan-friend-origins.md

     <figcaption>If you grew up on QBasic, this screenshot will induce an immediate wave of nostalgia.</figcaption>
 </figure>

 QBasic was a fantastic first language.
-Getting started was a breeze - a first-time QBasic user could fire up the all-in-one IDE/runtime enviroment, write something like this:
+Getting started was a breeze - a first-time QBasic user could fire up the all-in-one IDE/runtime environment, write something like this:

 ```sh
 PRINT "Hello, world!"